-If you have been living and working in the UK for more than 183 days, you are eligible to pay personal income tax.
+If you have been living and working for more than 183 days, you are eligible to pay personal income tax in the UK.
 Compared to some other western European countries the tax thresholds in the UK are not bad although the higher cost of living accounts for the higher tax brackets.

 If you earn less than £11,850 in England, you are not obligated to pay tax.
 However, if you are self-employed you are still obligated to submit a nil-return tax form.
 Most expats will pay personal income tax directly from your monthly salary.
 The tax bands are as follows:

 - Up to £11,850: 0%